ibadrather/DeepImageSearchLite/README.md

-# DeepSearchLite
+# deep-search-lite
-DeepSearchLite is a lightweight and versatile package for finding similar items in a large collection of data, initially inspired by [DeepImageSearch](https://github.com/TechyNilesh/DeepImageSearch).
+deep-search-lite is a lightweight and versatile package for finding similar items in a large collection of data, initially inspired by [DeepImageSearch](https://github.com/TechyNilesh/DeepImageSearch).
 It supports a variety of data types, such as images, text, or any other type of data that can be represented by feature vectors.
-All you need is a suitable encoder to convert the data into a feature vector, and DeepSearchLite will handle the rest, enabling you to perform similarity searches efficiently and effectively.
+All you need is a suitable encoder to convert the data into a feature vector, and deep-search-lite will handle the rest, enabling you to perform similarity searches efficiently and effectively.

 ## Features
 * Supports various data types (images, text, etc.) as long as they can be represented by feature vectors